The Headline

 The Bigger Picture

 What Anthropic’s 2026 funding arc illustrates is the velocity of value creation in frontier AI.
 In January, the company was valued at $350 billion.
-By May, the pending round targets $900 billion.
-If the IPO happens at $1 trillion+, Anthropic will have gone from $9 billion in annualized revenue to $60 billion and from Series F to public company in roughly 18 months.
+By May 28, the Series H closed at $965 billion — nearly a trillion dollars.
+If the IPO happens at $1 trillion+, Anthropic will have gone from $9 billion in annualized revenue to $60 billion+ and from Series F to public company in roughly 18 months.

 That pace has no real precedent in venture history.
 It either validates the AI infrastructure thesis completely, or it represents the kind of compressed cycle that ends with a notable correction.